 How is it possible to survive as the last man on earth?
-In adventure literature, Robinson Crusoe is probably the most famous character in such a situation.
-But some real-life people have been separated from humanity for extended periods of time – if not the remainder of their life.
-These include the likes of Thorgisl, Grettir Ásmundarson, Fernão Lopez, Juan de Cartagena and Pedro Sánchez Reina, Gonzalo de Vigo, Marguerite de La Rocque, Jan Pelgrom and Wouter Loos (the first westerners to set foot in Australia), Miskito Will, Alexander Selkirk, Philip Ashton, Pedro Serrano, Ada Blackjack, Jesus Vidana, Salvador Ordoñez, Lucio Rendo, Leendert Hasenbosch, Chunosuke Matsuyama and Charles Barnard – there are many more names of people that were forced to live in isolation over extended time periods.
+In adventure literature, Robinson Crusoe is probably the most famous imaginary character in such a situation.
+But real-life people have been separated from humanity for extended periods of time – if not the remainder of their life.
+These include the likes of Thorgisl, Grettir Ásmundarson, Fernão Lopez, Juan de Cartagena and Pedro Sánchez Reina, Gonzalo de Vigo, Marguerite de La Rocque, Jan Pelgrom and Wouter Loos (the first westerners to set foot in Australia), Miskito Will, Alexander Selkirk, Philip Ashton, Pedro Serrano, Ada Blackjack, Jesus Vidana, Salvador Ordoñez, Lucio Rendo, Leendert Hasenbosch, Chunosuke Matsuyama and Charles Barnard – and there are many more names of people that were forced to live in isolation over extended time periods.
 Some lived isolated for a few months, others for years… What unites these involuntarily castaways is their tremendous drive to return to humanity.

 Learn more about the adventure books by Clemens P. Suter here.